Deepdwn/docs/content/changelog/version-0-34-0/index.md

 ## Tweaks

 * The file list panel will now be automatically scrolled to the active file.
-This mostly useful/noticeable when you reopen Deepdwn and a document is already active from your previous session.
+This is mostly useful/noticeable when you reopen Deepdwn and a document is already active from your previous session.

 ## Bugfixes

-* Fixed incorrect "File conflict" text for files with no save conflicts when using screen readers.
+* Fixed screen readers announcing files were in a file conflict state, when they were not.
-* Fixed a focusing/rendering issue that could result in NVDA skipping read content.
+* Fixed a focusing/rendering issue that could result in NVDA skipping content.